 Jump to:

-Despite being on many Chinese takeaway menus, crab rangoons aren’t an Asian staple.
+Although they're on many Chinese take-out menus, crab rangoons aren’t an Asian staple.
 Their name makes things more confusing.
 “Rangoon” is the former name of “Yangon” — the capital of Myanmar, which was formerly Burma.

-Several sources say that crab rangoons were invented in 1956 by Joe Young.
-Joe worked for Victor Bergeron, the founder of Trader Vic’s — a Polynesian-style restaurant in San Francisco.
-Other sources say that the appetizer comes from an authentic Burmese recipe.
-Others claim it first appeared as “Rangoon crab a la Jack” at a Hawaiian-themed party in 1952.
+Some say that crab rangoons were invented in 1956 by Joe Young.
+Joe worked for Victor Bergeron, the founder of Trader Vic’s, a Polynesian-style restaurant in San Francisco.
+But others argue that the appetizer comes from an authentic Burmese recipe, while some claim it first appeared as “Rangoon crab a la Jack” at a Hawaiian-themed party in 1952.

 Why You'll Love It

-- Making crab rangoons in the air fryer means less oil and mess than traditional frying.
+- Healthier: Making Crab Rangoons in the air fryer means less oil and mess than traditional frying.
 It's also faster than baking them!

 - Cream cheese: I recommend full-fat cream cheese for better flavor and richness.
-Make sure it's softened to room temperature for easy mixing.
+Make sure it's softened to room temperature first.

 - Garlic powder: For a gentle layer of flavor in a dish.

-- Green onions: Provides texture and a pop of color.
+- Green onion: Provides freshness and a pop of color.

 Substitutions & Variations